mrn-aglic/datapipelines-airflow-book/chapter14/README.md

 12. Add the `result_db` service to ensure we have a place to store the results of the transformations.
 13. Implement the S3 to postgres operator in the separate package.
+14. Implement the S3 to database tasks for both citibike and taxi data.

 ### Taxi_db notes